All You Need To Know About General Partnerships In Ontario

 Business names for general partnerships can’t include legal endings such as Limited (Ltd.), Incorporated (Inc.), or Corporation (Corp.).

 Finding the appropriate name for your business is not always easy.
 However, a great name allows you build a great brand for your business.

 Determine If Your Business Name Is Available

 Before you register your business name, you should ensure that the name is available for you to use.
 In fact, you can search all your name ideas for free using our Free NUANS Preliminary Search.
-The NUANS database provides all Trademark, Corporate, Sole Proprietorship, General Partnership, and Operating Name registrations across Canada, with the exception of Quebec.
+The NUANS database provides all Trademark, Corporate, Sole Proprietorship, General Partnership, and Operating Name registrations across Canada.

 When searching for a name it’s a good idea to have a few name ideas in case your first choice is already taken.
 Also, try searching a few variations of the names you want to use to ensure that their aren’t similar registrations already.